jyek/klickr/README.md

 are personalized in-site playbacks on another user's browser.

 ## <a name="link"/> Is Klickr.io live?

-Yes we are!
+Klickr is currently in Beta.
+It was developed over two weeks and is buy.
+That said, even with its current flaws, we believe it brings enough value to make it useful, fun, and share-worthy.

 Please visit our site at [Klickr.io](http://www.klickr.io)

 ## <a name="team"/> Team

-* [Willson Mock](https://medium.com/@fay_jai): Project manager, backend architect, annotation feature in Chrome extension
+* [Willson Mock](https://medium.com/@fay_jai): Project manager, Chrome extension annotating capability and web architecture
-* [Justin Yek](http://www.penguinhustle.com/blog): Chrome extension and web architecture, overall integration, site design and deployment
+* [Justin Yek](http://www.penguinhustle.com/blog): Overall Chrome extension and web architecture, code integration, site design, deployment, video editing and Chrome extension recording capability
-* [Luke Ramsey](https://github.com/lramsey):Browser playback capability in Chrome extension and backend architect
+* [Luke Ramsey](https://github.com/lramsey): Chrome extension playback capability and web architecture
 * [Stephan Dacosta](https://github.com/stephandacosta): Chrome extension user interface and code refactoring

 ## <a name="screenshots"/> Screenshots